5. Transformations#

 // Define the translation matrix

 We need a way of passing the translate matrix to the shader.
-We do this using a uniform like we did for the texture maps in 3.
-Textures.
+We do this using a uniform like we did in the lab on texture maps.
 Add the following code after we have defined the translation matrix.

 // Send the transformation matrix to the shader